 The ease of acquiring Portuguese citizenship by descent can vary depending on your specific circumstances, such as the availability of necessary documentation and your personal connection to the Portuguese community.

-Can I apply for Portugal citizenship by descent if my ancestor was born in a former Portuguese colony?
+Can I apply for Portuguese citizenship by descent if my ancestor was born in a former Portuguese colony?

 Yes, you can apply for Portuguese citizenship by descent if your ancestor was born in a former Portuguese colony, as these territories were once part of Portugal.
 Citizenship by descent laws may apply, but you may need to provide additional documentation proving your ancestor’s connection to these Portuguese territories.